LarissaReames-NOAA/ufs-weather-model/README-ideal.txt

     quarter_circle_supercell : Standard quarter-circle hodograph with a final wind vector aloft of (27.15, 3.5).
 This is the hodograph provided in WRF's quarter-circled supercell idealized sounding.

+The sample input.nml should be copied in to your run directory.
 Important changes to input.nml that should be noted:

     - A new section, &test_case_nml : This includes the "test_case" option.
 Do not change from 999.
 You will have a bad time if you do.